shakfu/py-js/README.md

 [1] Homebrew only tested on current relase (3.9.10), other versions are expected to work without issues.

-[2] Relocatable python can selected on its own version of python.
-Only testing python 3.9.10, other versions should work without issues
+[2] Relocatable python can select its own version of python (Only tested with python 3.9.10, other versions should work without issues)

 #### Packages vs Self-contained Externals